FSGModding/FSG_Mod_Assistant/docs/gamelog.md

 The buttons on the right side, from left to right are:

+- Set log file to `AUTO` - this will follow the game version in multi-version mode.
 - Change log file location (you can load any log file you wish)
 - Open log on disk (with explorer)
 - Reload log file